-Chelation therapy is a chemical process in which a synthetic solution—EDTA (ethylenediaminetetraacetic acid)—is injected into the bloodstream to remove heavy metals and/or minerals from the body.
+Chelation therapy is a chemical process in which a medicine is injected into the bloodstream to remove heavy metals and/or minerals from the body.
 Chelation means "to grab" or "to bind."
-When EDTA is injected into the veins, it "grabs" heavy metals and minerals such as lead, mercury, copper, iron, arsenic, aluminum, and calcium and removes them from the body.
-Except as a treatment for lead poisoning, chelation therapy is controversial and unproved.
+When the medicine is injected into the veins, it "grabs" heavy metals and minerals such as lead, mercury, copper, iron, arsenic, and aluminum, and it removes them from the body.

-EDTA may remove vital minerals from the body along with the toxic metals.
-Vitamins and minerals are added to the EDTA solution to help keep them at an optimal level in the body to maintain health.
+The treatment may remove vital minerals from the body along with the toxic metals.
+Sometimes vitamins and minerals are added to the treatment solution to help keep them at an optimal level in the body to maintain health.